 Minimum 20-day volume > 200K

 - I found the volume filter above didn’t quite do the job by itself because there could be a 1 day event (earnings or otherwise) that skewed the 20-day volume calculation into a false positive.
 By making sure there’s always a minimum of 200K shares trading each day, we’ll avoid this loophole.

 - I only want to trade stocks that are at least moving an average of 30 cents each day.

-The above filters represent my baseline scanning criteria and are included in all future scans that we review.
+The above filters are included in all future scans that we review.

 Now that we have our universe of stocks chosen and basic filters in place, let’s get into the specific patterns we’re interested in.